I'd like something:

 Pit pupils' wits against their teachers with a quiz at your school's coffee morning.
 Or how about a School Idol competition or pupils versus teachers football match?
 A little friendly rivalry will entertain your guests and raise even more money.

-You'll receive your kit in 12 working days.
-In the meantime we have plenty of posters and games for you to download on our top tips page ready to host your event.
+We have plenty of posters and games for you to download on our top tips page ready to host your event.